kanad13/Agentic-AI/readme.md

 - **It Has "Tools":** The code gives the chatbot three tools: a Document Tool, a Wikipedia Tool, and an Internet Tool.
 - **It Uses Tools Smartly:** The chatbot figures out which tool (or tools) will be most helpful to answer your question.

-Here's a simple picture of how the chatbot uses tools:

 ## Tech Stack